-Turning now to the SCE sample, as discussed earlier in drawing a sample of new panel members each month from among those who expressed an interest in joining an online panel, we use a stratified sampling procedure that attempts to account for differential SCE survey participation and attrition rates across different demographic groups, in terms of income, gender, age, race/ethnicity, and census division.15
+Turning now to the SCE sample, as discussed earlier, in drawing a sample of new panel members each month from among those who expressed an interest in joining an online panel, we use a stratified sampling procedure that attempts to account for differential SCE survey participation and attrition rates across different demographic groups, in terms of income, gender, age, race/ethnicity, and Census division.16

-Of those SCE volunteers newly invited to the SCE, on average 53% actually participate, with this proportion ranging between 48% and 60% during the October 2013-September 2015 period.
-As shown in the fourth column of Tables 1 and 2, CCS respondents that end up participating in the SCE have (unweighted) demographic characteristics and consumer sentiment that are very similar to those of CCS volunteers (those who consent to being contacted for online surveys) and CCS respondents overall.
-Given that the pool of CCS respondents already was highly representative of the US population of household heads (as shown in Table A1), the similarity between SCE and CCS respondents indicates that our stratified sampling procedure in inviting CCS respondents was largely effective.
+Of those SCE volunteers newly invited to participate in the SCE, on average, 53 percent actually participate, with this proportion ranging between 48 percent and 60 percent during the period October 2013 to September 2015.17 As shown in the fourth column of Tables 1 and 2, CCS respondents who end up participating in the SCE have (unweighted) demographic characteristics and consumer sentiment that are very similar to those of CCS volunteers (those who consent to being contacted for online surveys) and CCS respondents overall.
+Given that the pool of CCS respondents already is highly representative of the U.S. population of household heads (as shown in the table in Appendix 1), the similarity between SCE and CCS respondents indicates that our stratified sampling procedure in inviting CCS respondents is largely effective.
 This is further exemplified by the notable difference between the CCS and SCE samples in the age distribution of respondents.
-Reflecting the efficacy of our pre-stratification approach to inviting CCS consenting respondents, SCE participants are somewhat younger than CCS respondents, and in fact have an age distribution of household heads that is very comparable to that in the ACS.
+Reflecting the efficacy of our pre-stratification approach to inviting CCS consenting respondents, SCE participants are somewhat younger than CCS respondents and, in fact, have an age distribution of household heads that is very comparable to that in the ACS.

-While the previous comparison was concerned with how SCE entrants compared to CCS participants, we finally assess the representativeness of SCE respondents overall.
-That is, how representative are SCE respondents in a typical cross-section?
-The sample of SCE respondents each month of course reflects not only their initial recruitment into the panel, but also their continued participation over time.
-Table 3 reports the means and standard deviations of the monthly average sample characteristics of SCE respondents during the period October 2014 to September 2015 period.
-The first column of the table shows that the average (unweighted) characteristics of respondents in the SCE are very similar to those of SCE entrants (shown earlier in column 4 of Table 1), but they are slightly older and have slightly higher incomes on average, reflecting differences in survey participation rates after entering the SCE panel.
+While the previous comparison is concerned with how SCE entrants compare with CCS participants, we finally assess the representativeness of SCE respondents overall.
+That is, how representative are SCE respondents in a typical cross section?
+The sample of SCE respondents each month, of course, reflects not only their initial recruitment into the panel but also their continued participation over time.
+Table 3 reports the means and standard deviations of the monthly average sample characteristics of SCE respondents during the period October 2014 to September 2015.
+The first column of the table shows that the average (unweighted) characteristics of respondents in the SCE are very similar to those of SCE entrants (shown earlier in column 4 of Table 1), but SCE respondents are slightly older and have slightly higher incomes, on average, reflecting differences in survey participation rates after entering the SCE panel.
 The relatively small standard deviations reported in the first column further indicate that the sample composition of SCE participants each month is highly stable over time.
-This of course is not surprising given that SCE respondents constitute a panel, with approximately 90% of respondents in a given month participating again in the following month.
+This, of course, is not surprising given that SCE respondents constitute a panel, with approximately 90 percent of respondents in a given month participating again in the following month.